CAAPIM/Xamarin-MAS-SDK/GUIDELINES.md

 *  Local variables in a method and its first statement
 *  Logical sections inside a method to improve readability

-Note that blank lines must be indented as they would contain a statement this makes insertion in these lines much easier.
+Indent blank lines to make it easier to insert a statement.

 ## Wrapping Lines